Recession Proofing Your Business: 7 Steps to Take Right Now

 Relying on a single product or customer can be risky during a recession.
 Companies should consider diversifying their revenue streams by expanding into new markets or offering new products or services.

-Developing and implementing a diversification strategy in the face of a recession is not for the faint of heart.
-It calls for an experienced business leader with a proven track record of success, such as an interim CEO who learned the ropes from working with past customers.
+How an Interim Executive Can Help: Developing and implementing a diversification strategy in the face of a recession is not for the faint of heart.
+It can benefit from the skill of an experienced business leader with a proven track record of success, such as an interim CEO who learned the ropes from working with past customers.

 6. Invest in Marketing